kubernetes-sigs/cluster-api/docs/book/src/user/concepts.md

 ## Infrastructure provider

-A source of computational resources, such as compute and networking.
+A component responsible for the provisioning of infrastructure/computational resources required by the Cluster or by Machines (e.g. VMs, networking, etc.).
 For example, cloud Infrastructure Providers include AWS, Azure, and Google, and bare metal Infrastructure Providers include VMware, MAAS, and metal3.io.

 When there is more than one way to obtain resources from the same Infrastructure Provider (such as AWS offering both EC2 and EKS), each way is referred to as a variant.

 ## Bootstrap provider

-The Bootstrap Provider is responsible for:
+A component responsible for turning a server into a Kubernetes node as well as for:

 1. Generating the cluster certificates, if not otherwise specified
 1. Initializing the control plane, and gating the creation of other nodes until it is complete